Payment Reserve

 5. Account Health Status: Confirm no legitimate holds exist (claims, performance issues, tax problems)

-Using AppealsPro.AI's Payment Timeline Tracker, sellers can document the discrepancy and build a case for correction.
+Using AppealsPro.AI's Payment Timeline Tracker feature, sellers can document the discrepancy and build a case for correction.
 The key is establishing that your account qualifies for DD+7 but isn't receiving the proper disbursement treatment.

 Common Mistakes Sellers Make When Addressing This Issue